 Be a true people person.
 Love what you do and share what you love to do as a financial advisor.
 The more you help people, the more you’ll earn.
 You’ll never go wrong.

 Before Sharon Pesengco became a financial advisor at Pru Life, she was a banker for 11 years.
-She really enjoyed her job in the bank.
 But as her family grew over time, Sharon felt the need to leave the corporate world to be a full-time homemaker.

 She had three young children at the time.
-But seven months after leaving her corporate job, Sharon felt an emptiness and a longing to still be able to practice her expertise in finance while raising her kids.
+But seven months after leaving her corporate job, Sharon felt an emptiness and a longing to still practice her expertise in finance while raising her kids.

-When some of her friends from Pru Life UK encouraged her to join the business, she didn’t hesitate.
-Sharon has been a financial advisor for over eight years now.
+When some friends from Pru Life UK encouraged her to join the business, she didn’t hesitate.
+Sharon has been a licensed financial advisor in the Philippines for over eight years now.

 How did you become a licensed Pru Life UK Financial Advisor?

 I had to attend several company training sessions and take the Insurance Commission Licensure Exam to become a financial advisor.
-It takes less than a month to be a Licensed Financial Advisor, and you need to get your license before you can offer insurance products.
+It takes less than a month to be a Licensed Financial Advisor.
+You need to get your financial advisor license in the Philippines before you can offer insurance products.

 When it comes to Pru Life UK’s Financial Advisor requirements, you can be a financial advisor without a college degree, but having one is definitely a plus.
 Continuous learning is also very important in this business.
 A financial advisor has to be driven, committed, and professional.